 Adjust your course to pass midway between the cardinal mark and the pontoon.
 You will now see transit marks consisting of two Day-Glo orange St Andrews Crosses, bearing 281 degrees M (277 degrees T).
 Adjusting your course to keep the transit in line, proceed down the transit for approximately three cables, leaving the pile mooring to port.
 As you pass the last pile mooring you will see steel piles with red can top marks on your port bow (South West).
 Follow these marks, which will lead you into the marina.
 The approach channel from the Sailing Club to the Marina has been dredged to 2 metres below CD.

-Sparkes Marina has 140 berths; max LOA: 15m; fuel (diesel, petrol and marine gas); dry boat sailing for yachts and motorboats; swinging moorings;full maintenance services; 24-hour showers and toilets; laundry facilities; restaurant and bar; yacht brokerage;sea school; and MDL Wi-Fi.
+Sparkes Marina has 140 berths; max LOA: 15m; fuel (diesel, petrol and marine gas); dry boat sailing for yachts and motorboats; swinging moorings; 24-hour showers and toilets; laundry facilities; restaurant and bar; paddleboard centre; and MDL Wi-Fi.

 The Hayling Yacht Company

-The Hayling Yacht Company is a family owned business which has generations of experience providing expert boat repairs, osmosis treatments, winter boat storage and marina berths.
-With so many years on the water, they have learnt to change with the times, embracing the latest technology and techniques for boat repairs, but keeping some things the same such as pride in their work and a commitment to their customers.
+The Hayling Yacht Company is a family-owned business which has generations of experience providing expert boat repairs, osmosis treatments, winter boat storage and marina berths.
+With so many years on the water, they have learned to change with the times, embracing the latest technology and techniques for boat repairs, but keeping some things the same such as pride in their work and a commitment to their customers.